wso2/docs-is/en/docs/references/concepts/authentication/session-management.md

 # OpenID Connect Session Management

-The OpenID Connect Session Management [specification](https://openid.net/specs/openid-connect-session-1_0.html) defines methodologies to manage user sessions and logout end-users at the authorization server using front-channel communication.
+The OpenID Connect Session Management [specification](https://openid.net/specs/openid-connect-session-1_0.html) defines methodologies to manage user sessions and log out end-users at the authorization server using front-channel communication.
 In this approach, the login/logout requests from the RP (Relying Party or the client application) to OP (OpenID Provider) and OP to RP are done via the user agent (browser based).